phuntime/phuntime/README.md

 };

 ```

+*This solution supports only HTTP Events so far.* Other events and Logger cannot is not passed to your task.

 ### ``FunctionInterface``
 Create your instance of ``FunctionInterface`` and return them to Phuntime.
 This class will be called every time when any